Laurence O'Keefe (composer)

-Laurence Crawford "Larry" O'Keefe (born 1969) is an American composer and lyricist for Broadway musicals, film and television.
+Laurence Crawford O'Keefe (born 1969) is an American composer for Broadway musicals, film and television.
 He won the 2001 Lucille Lortel Award, Outstanding Musical as composer for Bat Boy: The Musical.

 Early life and education

 O'Keefe was born in 1969.
 He is the second of three sons born to writer and editor Daniel O'Keefe and his wife Deborah.
+His brothers are Dan and Mark.
 All three sons also became writers.
 Laurence O'Keefe is a graduate of Harvard College (1991), where he studied anthropology, wrote humor for the Harvard Lampoon, and sang with the Harvard Krokodiloes.

 He got his start in musical theater through Harvard's Hasty Pudding Theatricals, performing in the Pudding's drag burlesques.
 He also composed Suede Expectations, book by Mo Rocca, and wrote a libretto for another production, Romancing the Throne.

-O'Keefe later studied composition and film scoring at Berklee College of Music and the University of Southern California, receiving a masters in composition for film and television.
+O'Keefe later studied composition and film scoring at Berklee College of Music and the University of Southern California, receiving a master's degree in composition for film and television.